 - Purchasing behavior

 - Customer loyalty program

 - Attribute segmentation

 - Price flexibility

-This is the most common and most widely used behavioral segmentation example in retail.
-You can analyze your customer's purchase decisions and segment customers based on their purchase behavioral patterns with you using RFM.
+This is the most common and most widely used behavioral segmentation example by online retailers.
+You can analyze your customer's purchase decisions and segment customers based on their purchase behavioral patterns with you using a valuable method like RFM.

 RFM stands for recency, frequency, and monetary.
 Recency refers to the last purchase date for a customer.
 Frequency is the number of purchases in a given time.
 And monetary refers to the cumulative value of purchases within a given period.

 Some common customer segments that emerge out of a typical RFM analysis include: